-Of all the extinctions currently underway-we are told a quarter of all mammals is under threat, as well as a third of all frogs worldwide-the one that saddens and frightens me most receives little if any attention.
+Of all the extinctions currently underway-we are told we are at the dawn of planet Earth's sixth great extinction, with, for example, a quarter of all mammals under threat, as well as a third of all frogs, to mention but a few-the one that saddens and frightens me most receives little if any attention.
 It is the extinction of the free spirit.
 By "free spirit," I mean exactly that: an intelligence that is not tied to anything, and which can therefore find out the truth of a matter with integrity, independence, and, most especially, without fear of loss.

-This is the man or woman, young or old-age here makes no difference-who is capable of examining a thought or idea and following it like a thread through a labyrinth of possible deadends, missed implications and inconsistencies, to its logical source.
+This is the man or woman, young or old-age here makes no difference-who is capable of examining a thought or idea and following it like a thread through a labyrinth of possible dead-ends, missed implications and inconsistencies, to its logical ground and source.
 My contention is that the man or woman of free spirit is becoming exceedingly rare.
 I hope that I'm wrong.